 If you’re looking to improve your endurance, increase your energy, and improve your recovery time, it makes sense that you would take BCAAs during your workout.
 That’s what they’re formulated for.

-So remember, if you’re asking yourself, “When is the best time to take this protein supplement,” just ask yourself, “What’s the purpose of this supplement,” and take it accordingly.
+So remember, if you’re asking yourself, “When is the best time to take this protein supplement,” look into the purpose of the protein, and take it accordingly.

 Protein shakes are their own subset of supplements.
 There are different types of proteins and protein shakes that would be considered more ideal for situations like pre-workout, intra-workout, or post-workout.
 Therefore, you will want to make sure you are not just looking at your protein shake as a large source of easy-to-digest protein, but instead, understand why you are taking that protein at that time of your day.

-With this in mind, it makes sense to drink your protein shake after a workout, not before.
+With this in mind, it makes sense that you should drink your protein shake after a workout, not before.

-When you’re done working out, your body is going to start the healing process and rebuild your body’s muscles so that they’re bigger and stronger than before.
+After you’re done working out, your body is going to start the healing process to rebuild your body’s muscles.
 The healing process is kind of a defense mechanism in that way.
-Your body wants to grow bigger and stronger so physical exertion becomes less taxing.
+Your body wants to grow bigger and stronger so that physical exertion becomes less taxing.

 That’s where protein powder comes in.
-Using a high-quality protein shake makes it very easy and convenient to give your body the protein it needs.
+Using a high-quality protein shake quickly gives your body a source of this easily-accessible protein, making it very easy and convenient to give your body the protein it needs.

-However, muscle atrophies.
-It can atrophy from a lack of consistent exercise and it can atrophy because of a lack of maintenance.
-If you’re not getting the protein you need throughout the week, your body is going to have a hard time maintaining its muscle size and strength.
+The problem is, muscle atrophies.
+Muscle can atrophy from a lack of consistent exercise, or it can atrophy because of a lack of maintenance.
+If you’re not getting the protein you need, your body is going to have a hard time maintaining its muscle size and strength.

-So do not just drink protein shakes after your workout exclusively, but drink them throughout the week too.
+So, you don't need to just drink protein shakes after your workout exclusively.
+Actually, you can drink them throughout the week too.
 Remember, protein is a macronutrient and most people do not fulfill their daily requirements of that macronutrient and thus … never earn the results they want.
 If you need help fulfilling those protein demands then look into Level-1 or Vegan Power Pro.